 Writing Center Tutorials

-The Writing Center offers nine hours per week of designated ESL tutoring; use the online schedule to make an appointment.
+The Writing Center offers six to nine hours per week of designated ESL tutoring; use the online schedule to make an appointment.
 Non-native speakers may also make appointments with undergraduate peer tutors.

-Consultations by Appointment with the Director of ESL
+Consultations by Appointment with the Director of Multilingual Writing

 Email Betty Litsinger for help with concerns such as how to write for an academic audience, how to participate in class discussion, how to keep up with the reading load, and how to make continued progress in English communication.